EVERSE-ResearchSoftware/EVERSE-ResearchSoftware.github.io/content/workpackages/03_Tools_and_Services/index.md

 1. Establish a “technology watch” that identifies and gathers existing software tools to ensure workflow quality.
 2. Strengthen these services to make their integration into pipelines and communities easier.
-3. Develop a dashboard of indicators for software quality in the Science Clusters.
+3. Develop a dashboard for software quality in the Science Clusters.
+This is implemented in the [**DashVERSE dashboard**](/services/dashverse/), which displays the results of research software quality assessments.

 The final catalogue of tools will be implemented into the Research Software Quality kit [(RSQkit)](/services/rsqkit/) and is based on FAIR principles for software.